 -Stay vigilant as a parent.
 Some kids have trouble sleeping due to itchy scalp or the sensation of head lice crawling during the night, as they are more active during the night.
 Others might just start scratching incessantly.
 Sometimes it’s hard to catch head lice before it becomes a big problem.
 Keep a watchful eye for early signs.

--Contact Lice Clinics of America if you have any questions or concerns about head lice.
+-Contact Lice Clinics of Texas if you have any questions or concerns about head lice.
 We offer head lice checks to show you what symptoms to look for and how to nitpick properly.
 We also offer the latest, most effective head lice removal treatments available on the market.